How to Compress Large Video Files on iPhone

 Instead of zipping the file and suffering the loss in resolution, the loss of audio and video quality, and the resulting low-quality video file at the end of the process, sending the large video file using Smash means that your recipient gets the best quality, totally original file without having to worry about speed, resolution issues, or cost.
 Smash is free to use, never messes with the quality of your film, and is super-fast: the moment that the video is uploaded, it’s available to download.
 With a native app for the iPhone and a simple, intuitive user interface, Smash is the best way to send a large video file bar none.

-Need To Compress Large Video Files
+Need To Compress Large Video Files on iPhone?

 Use Smash, it’s no file size limits, simple, fast, secure and free.